SorinoSSK/VFlowTech-Doc/content/apps/digital-twin/digital-twin/index.md

 ## Open

 This is the main section of the Digital twin app.
-You can find it's icon in the below image.
-Once we click it, we will see the listing page where we can see all the Digital Twins.
-As we can see in the image, we can perform multiple actions like creating a Digital Twin, edit, delete and search.
+You can find it's icon in the image below.
+Once we click on it, we will see a listing page where we can see all Digital Twins.
+As we can see in the image, we can perform multiple actions like creating a Digital Twin, delete and search.

 {{< img-simple src="digital-twin-open.png" alt="Digital Twin open section" class="border-0 rounded-circle" >}}